Olhao Portugal Travel Guide

 Options are more common in tourist-focused areas.
 Vegan choices are more challenging as many traditional dishes use meat or fish.

-Gluten awareness-free ("sem glúten") and other allergens that many people have is increasing but not universal.
+Awareness of gluten-free ("sem glúten") and other allergens that many people have is increasing but not universal.

 Prioritize fresh produce and seafood directly from Mercados de Olhão.

-This supports local fishermen and farmers directly.
+This supports area fishermen and growers directly.

 Olhão's focus on Portuguese and seafood traditions is an experience of the local culture.